k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 | Article | Authored related posts and continuation links | Preserves editorial recommendations and offers Writing/Blog continuation |

 The Coat of Arms retains its existing six-part `ArmoryNav`.
 A second navigation system was not added there.

+Consulting is treated as an active permanent destination but not as a new navigation family.
+It receives ordinary contextual links from pages where a reader might reasonably need it.

 ## 4. Writing and Blog family